 If you continue to ignore the signs and symptoms of stress and strain, your body and mind will become out of balance and you risk a burnout: your body is exhausted and your energy is gone.
 Body and mind feel burned out.
 Restoring balance requires peace and reflection to make the necessary choices.
 It often means that things have to change.

 At first we work on restoring your energy balance.
-We restore your energetic feeling, we work on how you can relax well and in a focused way, how you divide your energy during a day or how you should deal with conflicts.
+We restore your energetic feeling, we work on how you can relax well and in a focused way, how you spread your energy during a day or how you should deal with conflicts.
 You learn to indicate your limits better, to say no, or to say it like it is without hurting others.

 Therapy also explores which factors contributed to the development of your burnout and an inventory of the risk factors is made.
 These are addressed where possible.
 Treatment means that you are willing to examine your behavior and change where necessary.